“If you judge people, you have no time to love them.” – Mother Teresa

 To me, knowing this was such a relief!
 I’ve finished trying to impose my views and convictions on others.
 I’ve also stopped judging silly little things that seemed odd to me – like how the Chinese eat tomatoes with sugar because, to them, the cherry tomato is not a vegetable, but a fruit.

-I refuse to think we live in the world where fear, hate, anger, and separation are part of a new, modern Era.
+I refuse to think we live in a world where fear, hate, anger, and separation are part of a new, modern Era.
 I think Mother Earth needs more of our loving energy to heal: more heart, understanding, less judging and more compassion, less taking and more giving, less competition and more collaboration and care.

 - Posted by Sara Fabian